opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

 ------

 id
-    Open Civic Data-style ID in the format ``ocd-campaignfinance-filing/{{uuid}}``
+    Open Civic Data-style ID in the format ``ocd-campaignfinance-filing/{{uuid}}``.

 identifiers
     **optional**
-    Upstream IDs of the disclosure if any exist, such as the filing ID assigned by the Senate Office of Public Record
+    Upstream IDs of the disclosure if any exist, such as the filing ID assigned by the Senate Office of Public Record.

 classification
     **optional**
-    Filing Type (jurisdiction-specific)
+    Filing Type (jurisdiction-specific).

 filer
     Committee making the Filing.